jgoneil/Checkers/docs/DesignDoc.md

 This project focuses on the design, development, and maintenance of Software Applications.
 In order to do this, an online version of the popular board game checkers was created.
 For this application, players are required to sign into the system and then can select an opponent from a lobby of players for a match.
 When a match starts, the game is played using the American rules with the red player going first.
-Players can forfeit the game at any point along with signout from the system at any point.
+Players can forfeit the game at any point along with sign out from the system at any point.

 ### Purpose
 The purpose of this project is to allow users to play the game of checkers against one another over the internet.